10 Pros and Cons of Paying Off Your Mortgage Early

 Paying off your mortgage early means that you’ll miss out on the mortgage interest tax deduction.
 That can mean significant savings, especially if you’re near the beginning of your mortgage payments.
 It’s a good idea to calculate how much money you would otherwise save in tax deductions before you decide to pay off your mortgage outright.

-There is another option.
-EasyKnock’s Sell and Stay program lets home owners cash out their mortgages without having to move out of their homes.
+EasyKnock’s Sell and Stay and MoveAbility programs let home owners cash out their mortgages without having to move out of their homes.

-The program gives you access to your home equity within just 21 days of selling it to EasyKnock.
-You can then rent your house from EasyKnock, with the option of repurchasing it later.
-The application process is easy, and there aren’t any credit checks or minimum income requirements.
-Take a look at the Sell and Stay program – it might be just right for you.
+The programs gives you access to your home value within just 2 weeks, by buying your house.
+You can then rent your house from EasyKnock, with the option of repurchasing it or moving at any point.
+The application process is easy, and there aren’t any minimum credit scores or income type requirements.
+Take a look at EasyKnock – it might be just right for you.